aospapp/aosp/external/nanopb-c/docs/reference.rst

 max_size                       Allocated size for *bytes* and *string* fields. max_count                      Allocated number of entries in arrays
                                (*repeated* fields).
+int_size                       Override the integer type of a field.
-type                           Type of the generated field.
-Default value
-                               is *FT_DEFAULT*, which selects automatically.
+                               (To use e.g. uint8_t to save RAM.) type                           Type of the generated field.
+Default value is *FT_DEFAULT*, which selects automatically.
                                You can use *FT_CALLBACK*, *FT_POINTER*,
-                               *FT_STATIC* or *FT_IGNORE* to force a callback field, a dynamically allocated field, a static field or to completely ignore the field. long_names                     Prefix the enum name to the enum value in definitions, i.e. *EnumName_EnumValue*.
+                               *FT_STATIC* or *FT_IGNORE* to
+                               force a callback field, a dynamically
+                               allocated field, a static field or to completely ignore the field. long_names                     Prefix the enum name to the enum value in definitions, i.e. *EnumName_EnumValue*.
 Enabled
                                by default.
 packed_struct                  Make the generated structures packed.
-                               NOTE: This cannot be used on CPUs that break on unaligned accesses to variables.
+                               NOTE: This cannot be used on CPUs that break on unaligned accesses to variables. skip_message                   Skip the whole message from generation. no_unions                      Generate 'oneof' fields as optional fields instead of C unions. msgid                          Specifies a unique id for this message type.
+                               Can be used by user code as an identifier. anonymous_oneof                Generate 'oneof' fields as anonymous unions. fixed_length                   Generate 'bytes' fields with constant length (max_size must also be defined). fixed_count                    Generate arrays with constant length
+                               (max_count must also be defined).
 ============================  ================================================

 These options can be defined for the .proto files before they are converted